stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 <a class="anchor" name="update-agent-configuration"></a>
 #### Update Agent Configuration

-A [Directory Agent](#directory-agent) is a Stormpath software application installed on your corporate network to securely synchronize an on-premise directory, such as LDAP or Active Directory, into a Stormpath cloud directory.
-This is critical part of [a mirrored directory](#directories-mirrored).
+A [Directory Agent](#directory-agent) is a Stormpath software application installed on your corporate network to securely synchronize an on-premise directory, such as LDAP or Active Directory, into a Stormpath [mirror directory](#directory-mirrored).

 You can modify an agent configuration going through the "Directories" or "Agent" tabs on the Stormpath Admin Console.
 For more information on administering Mirrored Directory agents, refer to the [Stormpath Admin Console product guide](https://stormpath.com/docs/console/product-guide#!UpdateAgent).

 <a class="anchor" name="directory-delete"></a>
 ### Delete a Directory

+{% docs note %}
-Deleting a directory completely erases the directory and all group and account data from Stormpath.
+Deleting a directory completely erases the directory and all of its accounts and groups from Stormpath.
+{% enddocs %}

-We recommend that you disable a directory rather than delete it, in case an associated application contains historical data associated with accounts in the directory.
+Before you permanently delete a directory, it can be a good practice to disable it in case an associated application contains historical data associated with accounts in the directory.

-The Stormpath Administrators directory cannot be deleted.
+Note: The `Stormpath Administrators` directory cannot be deleted.

 To delete a directory: